Cortical remapping: Phantom limbs

 Phantom limbs are sensations felt by amputees that make it feel like their amputated extremity is still there.
 Sometimes amputees can experience pain from their phantom limbs; this is called phantom limb pain (PLP).

 Phantom limb pain is considered to be caused from functional cortical reorganization, sometimes called maladaptive plasticity, of the primary sensorimotor cortex.
 Adjustment of this cortical reorganization has the potential to help alleviate PLP.
 One study taught amputees over a two-week period to identify different patterns of electrical stimuli being applied to their stump to help reduce their PLP.
-It was found that the training reduced PLP in the patients and reversed the cortical reorganization that had previously occurred.
+It was found that the training reduced PLP in the patients and reversed the cortical reorganisation that had previously occurred.

 However, a recent study by Tamar R. Makin suggests that instead of PLP being caused by maladaptive plasticity, it may actually be pain induced.
 The maladaptive plasticity hypothesis suggests that once afferent input is lost from an amputation, cortical areas bordering the same amputation area will begin to invade and take over the area, affecting the primary sensorimotor cortex, seeming to cause PLP.
 Makin now argues that chronic PLP may actually be 'triggered' by "bottom-up nociceptive inputs or top-down inputs from pain-related brain areas" and that the cortical maps of the amputation remain intact while the "inter-regional connectivity" is distorted.